Phalacrocorax-gaimardi/pvmicrosimr/README.md

 155 households as a function of solar pv installed on roof 1 and roof 2 of a compound roof for 4 orientations (South-North, SW-NE, SE-NW, East-West).
 This currently uses a single solar irradiance dataset from Birr Co.
 Offaly.
 The roof pitch assumed is 30$\degree$.
+Solar1 and solar2 increments 0.5kWp up to 12.5kWp then 1KWp thereafter up to 25kWp.
+Therefore the max rooftop capacity is 50kWp.

 ## Model Details